matrixgpt/matrix-chatgpt-bot/README.md

 ## with Docker Compose

-You can also simply use a docker-compose file.
-You only need to copy the content below and save it in a file named `docker-compose.yml`.
-Either with a self-build image (run `docker build . -t matrix-chatgpt-bot` from your local git repo location) or with the latest stable release as pre-build package from this repo, which is the **recommended** way.
+If you prefer you can use a docker-compose file.
+Copy the content below and save it in a file named `docker-compose.yml`.
+Either with a self-build image (run `docker build . -t matrix-chatgpt-bot` from your local git repo location) or with the latest stable pre-built release from this repo (the **recommended** way).

 The script will look for the `.env` file in the same folder as the `docker-compose.yml`.
 The key storage folder `storage` will be created in the same folder as well.
 Adjust the locations to your needs.

 ```
   version: '3.7'